Blocking ads removes funding from us!

 On the back there is the heart rate sensor and the connectors that are used to charge the sports watch.
 The charger attaches itself magnetically to the small contacts and holds there relatively firmly.
 As long as the watch is worn on the wrist, the pulse is measured continuously.
 The sensor responsible for this is an optical heart rate sensor, which usually measures the pulse more precisely than conventional pulse sensors.

 There is a back button on the left side of the Ionic.
-This starts Fitbit Pay when you press it for a long time, which I unfortunately can't turn offprobeer because the service is not yet available in Austria.
-Two more buttons are located on the right side of the Fitbit Ionic.
-When on the watch face, pressing the top button launches the workout app and pressing the bottom button launches the alarm overview.
-Otherwise, these buttons are used for pure navigation through the OS, which I will come to in more detail later.
-Also on the side are the slots into which the bracelets are inserted.
-Wristbands can be removed and swapped out with a simple push of a button.
-This Prozess is just as easy to use as with the Apple Watch.
+This starts Fitbit Pay when you press it for a long time, which I unfortunately can't turn offprobecause the service is not yet available in Austria.
+There are two more buttons on the right side of the Fitbit Ionic.
+When you are on the watch face, you can press the top button to start the workout app and the bottom button to start the alarm overview.
+Otherwise, these buttons are used purely for navigation through the OS, which I will come to in more detail later.
+Also on the side are the slots into which the wristbands are inserted.
+Wristbands can be removed and replaced with a simple press of a button.
+This process is just as easy as with the Apple Watch.

 The bracelets are inserted into the two side slots (picture: TechnikNews, 2018)